md97331/-Document-Search-Application/README.md

 7. "Beautiful Soup Documentation."
 Crummy.
 [Beautiful Soup 4.9.0 Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 Special thanks to ChatGPT for project assistance and guidance.
-A nod of gratitude to random YouTube professors for their Flask tutorials which have significantly contributed to the learning process.
+A nod of gratitude to YouTube Channels: freecodecamp.org and Krish Naik for their Flask tutorials which have significantly contributed to the learning process.
 This project wouldn't be what it is without the collective wisdom shared by the open-source community.